Alcohol and Kidneys

 Excessive alcohol use can also lead to high blood pressure, increasing your risk of developing kidney disease.
 After you drink an alcoholic beverage, your body experiences an acute spike in blood pressure for up to two hours.
 Over time, alcohol use can lead to a sustained rise in blood pressure.

 Binge drinking has harmful effects on the kidney that can even lead to acute kidney failure.
 A sudden drop in kidney function is called acute kidney failure.
 Alcohol causing kidney stones may result from the side effects worsening when it is taken too much.

 What is Kidney Failure?

-Having kidney failure means that 85-90% of your kidney function is gone, and they don’t work well enough to keep you alive.
+Kidney failure means that 85-90% of your kidney function is gone, and they don’t work well enough to keep you alive.
 There is no cure for kidney failure, but it is possible to live a long life with treatment.
-Having kidney failure is not a death sentence, and people with kidney failure live active lives and continue to do the things they love.
+Having kidney failure is not a death sentence; people with kidney failure live active lives and continue to do the things they love.

 What Causes Kidney Failure?

 High blood pressure and diabetes are the two most common causes of kidney failure.
 They can also become damaged from physical injury, diseases, or other disorders.

 Kidney failure does not happen overnight.
 It is the result of a gradual loss of kidney function.
 Some people do not even know they have kidney disease until their kidneys fail.
 Why not?
 Because people with early kidney disease may not have any symptoms.
 Symptoms usually show up later in the progression of the disease and may include:

 - Trouble sleeping

 - Swelling of your feet or ankles